Kalops (cuisine)

 Kalops with boiled potatoes, asparagus and pickled beetroot.

-Kalops (swe.) or palapaisti/vatkuli (fin.) is a Swedish and Finnish beef stew that contains beef, onion, allspice, bay leaf, and other spices.
+Kalops (swe.) or palapaisti/vatkuli (fin.) or klops (est.) is a Swedish, Finnish and Estonian beef stew that contains beef, onion, allspice, bay leaf, and other spices.
 It is often served with boiled potatoes and pickled beetroot.

 It was first described in a cookbook from 1755 by Cajsa Warg.
-The Swedish name of the dish is derived from the English word "collops", which means 'slices of meat'.
+The Swedish and Estonian name of the dish is derived from the English word "collops", which means 'slices of meat'.